Dance of Stillness

 Born in Manila and now based in Melbourne, she integrates her long-time practice of Qigong and Raja yoga meditation with somatic and dance practices, bringing their meditative and poetic resonances into her movement expression.

 She studied and performed with the Quezon City Ballet, trained in Limon dance in New York, physical theater in Austria, nihonbuyo in Kyoto, and Qigong in Manila and Australia; published two books in dance, “Defiant Daughters Dancing” and “Dance and Other Slippages” (UP Press), and widely written essays on culture and dance for various publications.
 She has received an artistic grant from the National Commission for Culture and Arts, and various grants from the University of the Philippines.
 She is a contributing writer for the new edition of the CCP Encyclopedia of Philippine Art.
-Currently she is currently on leave as an Assistant Professor of Art Studies at the University of the Philippines, as she pursues a PhD Dance at the University of Melbourne, focusing on a practice-led research and performance on meditative dance and the aesthetics of Filipina-American choreographer Kristin Jackson's work.
+She is currently on leave as an Assistant Professor of Art Studies at the University of the Philippines, as she pursues a PhD Dance at the University of Melbourne, focusing on a practice-led research and performance on meditative dance and the aesthetics of Filipina-American choreographer Kristin Jackson's work.

 Research and Writing